robenkleene/audio-references/logic-pro/logic-pro.md

 ## Regions

 - `⌃M`: Mute Region
+- Rename a region in the inspector on the left when a region is selected.
 - To select all regions in a track, click the track's header (name).
 (Note that if the "Cycle" is active, only the regions in the Cycle will be selected.)
 - To select a track, but not the regions, `⌥click` the track